 Cost saving, efficient and fully documented electronic elections, based on everyday technologies.
-Assembly Voting is a transparent, secure and an easily accessible solution to conduct a statutory or non-statutory election process.
+Assembly Votes is a transparent, secure and an easily accessible solution to conduct a statutory or non-statutory election process.

 Advanced encryption and mixing technologies ensure full anonymity in the election process.
 Hence, the VoterID and the ballot are irreversible separated during the result generating phase.
 The system is hosted in a military class hosting environment.

-Assembly Voting is a fully documented electronic election system and it is continuously audited by independent audit organisations.
-Assembly Voting has served more than 20 Mio voters in 2500 elections in UK, Denmark, Norway, Sweden and Finland.
+Assembly Votes is a fully documented electronic election system and it is continuously audited by independent audit organisations.
+Assembly Votes has served more than 20 Mio voters in 2500 elections in UK, Denmark, Norway, Sweden and Finland.

 A dedicated election system

-Assembly Voting is designed according to prominent international guidelines for electronic voting systems, ensuring compliance with all fundamental principles of a legal electoral process.
+Assembly Votes is designed according to prominent international guidelines for electronic voting systems, ensuring compliance with all fundamental principles of a legal electoral process.
 This includes:

 Eligibility.
 Voters are authenticated by digital signature or by secretly distributed login credentials.
 The system may have up to 3 authentication factors.
 The authentication process controls which ballots the individual voter is entitled to use.